Affanamin/WebScrapping/README.md

 # WebScrapping
 Web scrapping is one of the most important aspect of machine learning.
 We need data from different websites noew a days to model and to create meaningful results out of it.
-We need web scrapping in differnt applications as well, below are some applications of these examples.
+We need web scrapping in differnt applications as well, below are some examples.

 1. We scrape product details (price, images, ratings, reviews) from retailer manufacturer/ecommerce websites.